rackerlabs/technical-blog/_posts/2018-12-06-Introduction-to-load-and-performance-testing-with-gatling-tool.md

 ---
 layout: post
-title: "Introduction to Load and Performance Testing with Gatling Tool"
+title: "Introduction to load and performance testing with the Gatling tool"
 date: 2018-12-06 14:00
 comments: true
 author: Ning Zhang